Last updated

 • Data scientists: earn an average of $140,000 and use data analytics to guide business decisions.

-Rapid growth in areas like software development and cybersecurity highlights the technology sector’s potential for high salaries and promising career opportunities, contributing to long term growth.
+Rapid growth in areas like software development and cybersecurity highlights the technology sector's potential for high salaries and promising career opportunities, with net tech employment reaching 1.46 million in 2025.

 Finance and Legal Services